robertoloja/autoReport/README.md

 they appear in the text.
 When the References section is generated, these will be arranged in alphabetical order by Author.

-The optional Appendices section are taken from 'appendices.txt' if it exists in the current directory.
+The optional Appendices sections are taken from 'appendices.txt' if any exists in the current directory.
+They are progressively named 'Appendix A', 'Appendix B', etc.

 ## Arguments